Dust collector: Settling chamber

 A settling chamber (or stiveroom) consists of a large box installed in the ductwork.
 The increase of cross section area at the chamber reduces the speed of the dust-filled airstream and heavier particles settle out.

-Settling chambers are simple in design and can be manufactured from almost any material.
+Settling chambers are simple in design and can be manufactured from almost any material at low cost, and require no water to operate.
 However, they are seldom used as primary dust collectors because of their large space requirements and low efficiency.
 A practical use is as precleaners for more efficient collect.

-Advantages: 1) simple construction and low cost 2) maintenance free 3) collects particles without need of water.
-Disadvantages: 1) low efficiency 2) large space required.